 Remote working outside?
 How to make your life easier

-Unable to see your laptop screen and overheating?
+Unable to see your laptop screen?

 Those who have tried to send a few emails whilst sat on a sun lounger on holiday know only too well how impossible it is to see your screen, trying to create a den with your beach towel.
-I highly recommend a SunShader, which shields your device from the sun so that you can see your screen clearly and also prevents it from overheating.
+Sunlight diminishes your screen's visibility, so I highly recommend a SunShader, which shields your device from the sun so that you can see your screen clearly and also prevents it from overheating.
 If it's a bit out of your budget, then get your Blue Peter badge on, and make use of that pile of Amazon boxes!

 Hydration is key

-Just a 1% decrease in hydration levels can lead to a 12% decrease in productivity—less than ideal!
+Just a 1% decrease in hydration levels can lead to a 12% decrease in productivity, less than ideal!
 Having a water bottle to hand is important in any working environment, but even more so when outside, even when sat in the shade.
 Water bottles go through a lot, and although it is supposed to be more sustainable to use a reusable water bottle, people are going through them far too quickly.
 I personally use a Platatac water bottle, which should be able to survive a barista dropping it on the floor if it is used by the Australian Special Forces..

 Do you have any more outdoor working tips?
 Share the love, and drop me a message.